Augmentations and immersed Lagrangian fillings: Computations via Morse complex families

-In Section \ref{sec:5-1}, we briefly review the correspondence between augmentations and CHDs in the context of compact Legendrian cobordisms.
-In Sections \ref{sec:5-2}-\ref{sec:5-3MCF}, we review MCFs and their connection with CHDs in the context of cobordisms.
-In Section \ref{sec:5-4}, Proposition \ref{prop:MCFcomp} establishes a characterization of induced augmentation sets in terms of MCFs.
-The section concludes in Section \ref{sec:Aform} with a discussion of $A$-form MCFs, as defined by Henry, that are particularly convenient for computing induced augmentation sets in explicit examples.
+With Corollary \ref{cor:augmentationset} we have seen that for a compact Legendrian cobordism, $\Sigma$, the two versions of the induced augmentation sets, $I_\Sigma^{\mathit{cell}}$ and $I_\Sigma$, defined via the cellular and ordinary versions of the LCH functor, $F_{\mathit{cell}}$ and $F$, are equivalent invariants of $\Sigma$ (in a canonical way).
+In this section, we focus on obtaining methods for computing $I_\Sigma^{\mathit{cell}}$ based on \dr{an extension of correspondences between augmentations and Morse complex families (abbr.
+MCFs), cf. \cite{Henry, HenryRu2, RuSu3}, to the case of $2$-dimensional Legendrian cobordisms.
+In Section \ref{sec:5-2}, we review the definition of MCFs and include the present context of $2$-dimensional Legendrian cobordisms.
+In Section \ref{sec:5-4}, we make use of a bijection between the set of equivalence classes of MCFs and DGA homotopy classes of augmentions of the cellular DGA for $1$-dimensional Legendrians to establish a characterization of induced augmentation sets in terms of MCFs; see Proposition \ref{prop:MCFcomp}.
+The section concludes in Section \ref{sec:Aform} with a discussion of $A$-form MCFs, as defined by Henry \cite{Henry}, that are particularly convenient for computing induced augmentation sets in explicit examples.}